EricLBuehler/mistral.rs/docs/CMD_LINE_DOCS.md

-  lora-llama-gguf      Select the quantized mistral model with gguf and LoRA lora-llama-ggml      Select the quantized mistral model with gguf and LoRA lora-mixtral-gguf    Select the quantized mistral model with gguf and LoRA help                 Print this message or the help of the given subcommand(s)
+  lora-llama-gguf      Select the quantized mistral model with gguf and LoRA lora-llama-ggml      Select the quantized mistral model with gguf and LoRA lora-mixtral-gguf    Select the quantized mistral model with gguf and LoRA phi2-gguf            Select the quantized phi2 model with gguf help                 Print this message or the help of the given subcommand(s)

 Options: